iot-da/iot-da.github.io/docs/Subjects/NP1/P3/index.md

 ```

 The provisioning service will automatically finish only if it receives valid
-Wi-Fi AP credentials followed by successfully connection of device to the AP (IP
+Wi-Fi AP credentials followed by a successful connection to the AP (IP
 obtained).
-Regardless of that, the provisioning service can be stopped at any
+Nevertheless, the provisioning service can be stopped at any moment
-moment by making a call to `wifi_prov_mgr_stop_provisioning()`.
+by making a call to `wifi_prov_mgr_stop_provisioning()`.

 ### Waiting For Completion